t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 7. IoT Security foundation {{IoTSecFoundation}}: IoT security foundation has published a document that enlists various considerations that need to be taken into account when developing IoT applications.
 For example, the document states that IoT device could use hardware-root of trust to ensure that only authorized software runs on the device.

-8. NHTSA {{NHTSA}}: The US National Highway Traffic Safety Administration Traffic Safety Administration provides a set of non-binding guidance to the automotive industry for improving the cyber security of vehicles.
+8. NHTSA {{NHTSA}}: The US National Highway Traffic Safety Administration  provides a set of non-binding guidance to the automotive industry for improving the cyber security of vehicles.
 While some of the guidelines are general, the document provides specific recommendations for the automotive industry such as how various automotive manufacturer can share cyber security vulnerabilities discovered.

 9. BCP for IoT devices {{ID-Moore}}: This Internet draft provides a list of minimum requirements that vendors of Internet of Things (IoT) devices should to take into account while developing applications, services and firmware updates in order to reduce the frequency and severity of security incidents that arise from compromised IoT devices.